Vizzuality/marxan-cloud/docs/download-upload-clone/brief.md

 # Cloning Marxan Cloud projects and scenarios
-This document describes the current high-level overview of the Marxan Cloud platform user features related to cloning of projects of scenarios.
-It is a working document, meant to gather feedback on the requirements before moving on to high level design and detailed implementation plan.
+This document describes the high-level overview of the Marxan Cloud platform user features related to cloning of projects or scenarios.

 ## Aim